As Facebook Shows Its Flaws, What Might A Better Social Network Look Like?

 O'Neil says she can imagine a number of scenarios in which a real alternative to Facebook emerges.

-One such scenario is where people simply lose interest.
-That all of this "was kind of temporary insanity that we all went through where we wanted to do this in the first place."
+One such scenario is where people simply lose interest — that all of this "was kind of temporary insanity that we all went through where we wanted to do this in the first place," she says.

 There are indications that people are spending less time on Facebook – but that probably doesn't matter much if they simply migrate to Instagram.